Eschatologue/CM_wiki/docs/class/monk/hand.md

 ### Level 17: Quivering Palm

 You gain the ability to set up lethal vibrations in someone's body.
-When you hit a creature with an [Unarmed Strike], you can expend 4 :class-phb24-monk: **Focus Points** to start these imperceptible vibrations, which last for a number of days equal to your Monk level.
+When you hit a creature with an **:rsc-a: Unarmed Strike**{ .rsc } , you can expend 4 **:class-phb24-monk: Focus Point(s)** to start these imperceptible vibrations, which last for a number of days equal to your Monk level.
 The vibrations are harmless unless you take an action to end them.
-Alternatively, when you take the Attack action on your turn, you can forgo one of the attacks to end the vibrations.
+Alternatively, when you take the **:rsc-a: Attack**{ .rsc } action on your turn, you can forgo one of the attacks to end the vibrations.
 To end them, you and the target must be on the same plane of existence.
-When you end them, the target must make a Constitution saving throw, taking 10d12 Force damage on a failed save or half as much damage on a successful one.
+When you end them, the target must make a Constitution saving throw, taking  **10d12 :dmg-force: Force**{ .dmg-force } damage on a failed save or half as much damage on a successful one.

 You can have only one creature under the effect of this feature at a time.
 You can end the vibrations harmlessly (no action required).

-[Unarmed Strike]: ../../gameplay/phb/action.md#unarmed-strike